Help us to help you …

 Helpful hints (if you’re new to commissioning non-fiction)

-• Be clear about what you want and when you want it by!
-It really helps not to have a brief changed after we’ve started work.
+- Be clear about what you want and when you want it by!
+It really helps not to have the brief changed after we’ve started work.
+(A job is likely to take longer if that happens.)

-• If plans change, or if, for some other reason, the project turns out to involve more work than was anticipated, do check that we can manage it in the time allotted (and for the fee offered).
-Bringing in new ideas and material can be time-consuming!
+- If plans change or if, for some other reason, the project turns out to involve more work than was anticipated, do check that we can manage it in the time allotted (and for the fee offered).
+Bringing in new ideas and material late in the project can be time-consuming.

-• We’re professionals, and we like to get everything right and presented in the best way we can.
-If you want to make changes, do check with the author first – their name is on the cover, and it’s their reputation that’s involved.
+- We’re professionals, and we like to get everything right, and presented in the best way we can.
+If you want to make changes yourself, do check with the author first – their name is on the cover, and it’s their reputation that’s involved.